Jr. Herpetologists/Reptile Club

 Meetings are typically 1 ½ hours in duration and parents are not expected to attend.

-2013-14 meeting dates are the first Tuesday of the Month, except January.
+Meeting dates are the first Thursday of the month.

 Parents please read the permission slip and either print, sign and have your child bring it to the Reptile Club Meeting; or send an email to Mrs. Boehmer at firstname.lastname@example.org stating that you have read the permission slip and allow your child to fully participate in the club.

 Description and Objectives

 George Kelly Elementary School’s Reptile Club is an afterschool program designed to